sciZer0/7/v/README.md

 The initial token distribution and inequality Gini coefficient aren't much better, if any better, on other existing blockchains.

-Precisely the great unfairness might **most** prevent each of the existing blockchains from getting mass adoption in the long run.
+In my opinion, precisely the great unfairness might **most** prevent each of the existing blockchains from getting mass adoption in the long run.

-Ideally, a blockchain must have executed very wide initial token distribution, and also have the ideal Gini coefficient of 0 at day one, and the best Gini coefficient in the industry further.
+Ideally, a blockchain must execute very wide initial native-token distribution, and have the best Gini coefficient in the industry.

 The Vote blockchain ideally solves this problem from day one.